dangelo729/teensy_audio_library_scrubber/README.md

 This object enables smooth scrubbing and variable speed playback of raw audio files stored on an SD card.

-Feel free to throw into your projects, if you use it please tell me!
+Feel free to throw this into your projects, if you use it please tell me!